Title Image

 Are there any benefits to working at The Vale Federation?

-In conjunction with Bucks County Council there are various benefits that our staff can enjoy.
-These range from help with travel costs, childcare vouchers and nursery discounts, leisure centre discounts, KARRP benefits.
-Details are given to employees during their induction.
+In conjunction with Buckinghamshire Council there are various benefits that our staff can enjoy.
+These range from help with travel costs, childcare vouchers and nursery discounts, leisure centre discounts, discounts at local restaurants as well as a number of other discounts.
+Full details are provided to employees during their induction.

 Is there a holiday entitlement?